cram2/pycram/examples/language.md

 ## Exception Handling

-If an exception is raised during the execution of a designator when it is used in a language expression the exception will be catched and saved to a dictionary.
+If an exception is raised during the execution of a designator when it is used in a language expression the exception will be caught and saved to a dictionary.
 In general all designators in a language expression are executed regardless of exceptions raised, the only exception from this is the Sequential expression which stops after it encountered an exception.